-Job Search Bootcamp is a six week small group coaching program designed to help mid-career social impact professionals kick start or reinvigorate a job search.
+Job Search Bootcamp is a six week small group coaching program designed to help mid-career social impact professionals kick start or reinvigorate their job search.

 Every week you’ll meet with me and a small group of other job searchers to build your skills in each step of the job search process, with time for discussion, Q&A, and feedback.
 After our initial series of six meetings, we’ll have three follow up check-in calls to ensure that you’re getting support as you execute on everything you’ve learned.

 In between meetings, you’ll complete assignments and check in with your accountability partner to ensure you’re making progress.
-At the end of the program, you’ll have a 30 minute individual career coaching session with me to ensure you’re fully ready to tackle your search.
+At the end of the program, you’ll have a 30-minute individual career coaching session with me to make sure you’re fully ready to tackle your search.